colinmorris/csc236/docs/tests.md

 The 13:10-14:00 midterm will be written in EX200.

-A 'cheat sheet', which will include the Master Theorem, will be provided when you write the test.
-(It will be also be published here before the test.)
+A copy of [this 'cheat sheet'](misc/t2_cheatsheet.pdf) will be handed out with the test.

 #### Past midterms